 Aparigraha is one of the five Yamas.
 The Sanskrit word aparigraha contains the word ‘parigraha’ which means to amass, crave, seize, or receive material goods from others.
 Parigraha would translate to the idea of hoarding, greed, and possessiveness.
-In adding a ‘a’ at the beginning of a Sanskrit word, this negates the word and means the opposite, so aparigraha is the idea of taking only that which is necessary and no more.
+Adding ‘a’ at the beginning of a Sanskrit word negates the word and means the opposite, so aparigraha is the idea of taking only that which is necessary and no more.
 It’s a practice of receiving gifts with discernment and letting go of the excess.

 Greed is not only expressed in terms of lust through material objects.
-For example, if you’re late to meet a friend for dinner, you’ve hoarded some of your friends precious time.
-Respect for others and their time and managing your time and honouring your commitments is a practice of aparigraha.
+For example, if you’re late to meet a friend for dinner, you’ve hoarded some of your friend’s precious time.
+Respect for others and their time, managing your time, and honouring your commitments is a practice of aparigraha.

-When observing/practicing aparigraha, we have the opportunity to reflect what we are lusting after, what are we holding onto and how these attachments may be hindering ourselves or harming others.
+When observing/practicing aparigraha, we have the opportunity to reflect on what we are lusting after, what we are holding onto and how these attachments may be hindering ourselves or harming others.
 Examining our attachments gives us the chance to go deeper into what our underlying fears may be.
-When examined my attachment to work, I realized how my need to work all the time came from a deep seated fear of not knowing to fill my time.
+When I examined my attachment to work, I realized how my need to work all the time came from a deep-seated fear of not knowing to fill my time.